SohamJog/hackathon/README.md

 ## What we did:
-We made use of the Solana Blockchain for our project.
-Solana is one of the fastest blockchains out there with an estimated 50000 transactions-per-second
+We made use of the **Solana Blockchain** for our project.

+Solana is one of the **fastest blockchains** out there with an estimated 50000 transactions-per-second

-In decentralized apps, the backend is handled by a SMART CONTRACT.
+In decentralized apps, the backend is handled by a **SMART CONTRACT**.

-We coded on top of some example smart contracts provided by solana(specifically, their twitter smart contract).
+We coded on top of some example smart contracts provided by solana(specifically, their twitter smart contract)
-You can find the smart contracts in social/programs/social
+You can find the smart contracts in **social/programs/social**

 For the frontend, we used React.js
-You can find the frontend code in social/app
+You can find the frontend code in **social/app**